RS200 Fitting Guide

 It is important to check that all fittings around the transom are well sealed, as this is an area which is known to let in small amounts of water.

 Hatch Cover – A.337 & A.338 – Ensure the cover is always fastened tightly to stop any water leaks.
-Its also recommend to leave hatch covers off when the boat is not in use, to allow the hull to “breath”.
+It’s also recommended to leave hatch covers off when the boat is not in use, to allow the hull to “breathe”.

 Bung – A.323